shella12/PersonalProject/README.md

 ### How To Run

-To run the program run the command in terminal or bash `py run.py`
+To run the program run the command in terminal or bash `python run.py`